 All students will find it helpful to study this handbook.
-It is updated every six months to reflect new or changed policies occurring each academic year.
+It is updated every six months to reflect new or changed policies.
 It is important for you to be aware of the information contained herein to facilitate your program and to protect you and your clients.
 We wish to create an inclusive and supportive environment that motivates everyone to do their best work and learn and grow as individuals.